JGohr/Network-Notes/Obsidian/Network Plus Notes/OSI Model.md

 Service Advisment: Sending out announcements to other devices on the network to offer services

-Types of layer 7 operations: Email applications, web browsing, DNS, FTP, Remote access
+Types of layer 7 operations: Email applications, web browsing, [[DNS]], FTP, Remote access
     All low level operations

 ***